 For the most part they’re right.
 The Prado in Madrid is a better museum than the Louvre.
 Chartres is more impressive than Notre Dame.
 Milan is more stylish.
 The weather really is cold and damp and gray most of the time.
 Even the food isn’t as good as it used to be — these days to most Parisians “la gastro” refers to the inevitable yearly outbreak of violent stomach flu and not to anything conventionally gastronomic.
 But these uncomfortable facts are irrelevant to the Paris that matters to most of us — an imaginary Paris, a Paris of the mind, in which Picasso gambols with Cocteau backstage at a Diaghilev production of a Stravinsky ballet.
 A Paris that never existed, where art and music and film and literature and fashion and romance commingle in smoke-ringed bliss in dingy basement bars; where wild-eyed poets freeze in garrets, drink absinthe and die a thousand times over for their art.
 An idea of Paris, rather than a prosaic place.

-It’s the idea of Paris that a gang of drugged-up thugs tried to destroy nearly two years ago, on Friday, November 13th, 2015.
+It’s the idea of Paris that a gang of drugged-up thugs tried to destroy nearly six years ago, on Friday, November 13th, 2015.
 The story of the attacks is as well-known as it is horrific, and requires no synopsis here.
 The attacks were coordinated and wide-spread within the city.
 People died eating, drinking, smoking, living.
 There were the usual hope-sustaining acts of heroism.
 There was blood and gore and death.
 There was fear.
 There was defiance.
 There was, and still is, the lasting sadness that’s the byproduct of inexplicable violence.